pthompson0084/dev_portfolio/README.md

 The links page also uses javascript.
 When you click a topic button, a list of related links appears.

-The contact page does not currently support actual form submission.
+The contact form is not set up to make an actual submission.

 FYI, my css is in styles.css (stylesheet.css is just for an imported font).